- Quixote Village is a self-governing community of 30 previously homeless adults.

 - The Village opened full, because its initial residents all moved from Camp Quixote.

-- In general, the admission process will include an initial interview with Village staff to determine eligibility, followed by an interview with the Resident Council’s Executive Committee, and a vote by Village residents.
+- In general, the admission process will include an initial interview with Sidewalk and Village staff to determine eligibility, followed by an interview with the Resident Council’s Executive Committee and an opportunity to meet Village residents.

-- Village residents are expected to be clean and sober.
+- Village residents are expected to be clean and sober; urine analysis may occur.

 - In February, 2007, a homeless camp was established in a downtown Olympia parking lot to protest a city ordinance that forbade sitting or lying on a sidewalk.
 When police threatened to break up the camp, a local church offered campers sanctuary on their grounds.